adaptyteam/adapty-docs/versioned_docs/version-3.0/client-api.md

 ### MetricsFilters object

-Filtration criteria differ for different chats.
+Filtration criteria differe for different chats.
 Please see below the variants:

 <details>
   <summary>For ARPU and installs (click to expand)</summary>